jvilk/doppio-demo/index.md

 Things to do:

-- Note that we do not preload all game assets at once; instead, we download then as the game requests them.
+- Note that we do not preload all game assets at once; instead, we download them as the game requests them.
   - This does not increase the *responsiveness* of the game as it can cause unwanted pauses during gameplay, but it reduces startup time and prevents the developer from needing to explicitly bundle files together.
-- Complete a level by guiding the character to the door using th arrow keys.
+- Complete a level by guiding the character to the door using the arrow keys.
 - Use ESC to go back to the level selection screen.
 - Note that your progress is saved!
 - Close the web browser.